larson-group/clubb_release/Readme.txt

 The Randomization files:

-  generate_seed.bash, random_seed.dat, int2txt
+  generate_seed.bash, rand_seed.dat, bin/int2txt
-  The script uses intrinsic functionality in the Linux kernel to generate a pseudo random seed (the .dat) used by the tuner for creating the x_array of constants.
-This works on any operating system with a Linux compatible /dev/random (Solaris, Tru64, etc.) as well.
-The seed file is now ascii and can be edited by hand.
+  The script uses intrinsic functionality in the Linux kernel to generate a pseudo random seed (the .dat) used by the tuner for randomizing initial parameters.
+This works on any operating system with a Linux style /dev/random (Solaris, Tru64, etc.) as well.
+The seed file is now ASCII text and can be edited by hand.

 The compare_runs files: